 The impact of the opioid crisis touches every aspect of the nation's public safety and judicial system.
-According Substance Abuse and Mental Health Services Administration (SAMHSA) data, the criminal justice system is the single largest source of referral for substance abuse treatment.
+According the U.S. Department of Health and Human Services/Substance Abuse and Mental Health Services Administration (SAMHSA) data, the criminal justice system is the single largest source of referral for substance abuse treatment.
 Drug-related arrests involving opioids are skyrocketing.
 In many communities, court dockets and probation caseloads are filled with individuals with opioid use disorders.
 Access to treatment is limited, particularly in rural communities.
 The shift from prescription opioid abuse to heroin and fentanyl use is causing a dramatic spike in overdose deaths in some regions of the United States, particularly the Midwest and in the South.